dsr-secure64/daneUtils/README.md

 ## TLSA Utility

-The smimea-util go program generates an SMIMEA record from the following:
+The tlsa-util go program generates a TLSA record from the following:

 ```
-1) An Email Certificate
+1) Fully qualitifed domain name, e. g. www.example.com
-2) A user name
+2) A certificate for www.example.com
-3) A user domain
 ```

-The utility further allows any valid value for the usage, selector, and matching type fields to support the desired formating of the SMIMEA RDATA section.
+The utility further allows any valid value for the usage, selector, and matching type fields to support the desired formating of the TLSA RDATA section.

 ### Usage
 ```